 He said to him: Yours will be worse than theirs.
 (Sanhedrin 68a)

 In one possible reading, the story helps to explain Rabbi Akiva’s death.
 Rabbi Akiva visits his ostracized mentor, who is bedridden, and asks him about the fate that awaits him.
 The mentor’s cruel answer is: “Yours will be worse than theirs.”
 An innocuous reading of the story would see this as a literal prophecy: Rabbi Eliezer predicts Rabbi Akiva’s gruesome impending death.
 On a second glance, however, one may find a post-factum message here.
-After Rabbi Akiva’s tragic death, the Sages searched for the reason and placed it in the mouth of Rabbi Eliezer, the one of their number who had been ostracized and whose pupils were avoiding him.
+After Rabbi Akiva’s tragic death, the Sages searched for the reason and placed it in the mouth of Rabbi Eliezer, who had been ostracized and whose pupils were avoiding him.

 Ruth: The Sages indeed attributed visionary abilities to people on the verge of death.